SheshNGupta/BiasCorrectionInImage/README.md

 ## Citation

-If you use this codebase, please cite:
+If you use this codebase, please cite the paper:
-> [Your paper title], Artificial Intelligence Review, Springer Nature, 2026.

 All code released under MIT License.